SreeHarsha-Kamisetty/cyber-fusion/README.md

-# Cyber Fusion - HotelCard Clone
+# StayHub - HotelCard Clone

-Cyber Fusion is a project that involves creating a responsive website using HTML, CSS and JavaScript.
-The team designed the website based on Dribbble design to showcase their skills and work.
-Below is a comprehensive readme for the project.
+StayHub is a user-centric hotel booking platform committed to providing a delightful and convenient experience for travelers exploring the beauty of Switzerland.
+Our platform boasts a diverse range of accommodations to suit every traveler's preferences, from intimate bed and breakfasts to opulent hotels offering top-notch amenities.

 ## Table of Contents

 ## Project Overview
-Cyber Fusion is a web development project aimed at demonstrating the team's ability to create a dynamic and visually appealing website using HTML, CSS and JavaScript.
+StayHub is a web development project aimed at demonstrating the team's ability to create a dynamic and visually appealing website using HTML, CSS and JavaScript.
 It serves as a portfolio that showcases the team's skills, work, and design capabilities.

 ## Team Members
-The project was developed collaboratively by the following team members:
+The project was developed collaboratively by the following 5 team members:

 + **Kamisetty Sree Harsha** (Team Lead) - fw28_076
 + **Shahbaz Ahmad** -
-+ **Prity Rastogi** -
++ **Prity Rastogi** - fw28_163
 + **Anjali Kumari Soni** - fw28_183
 + **Rohan Kumar Sethi** -

 ## Tech Stack

-The Cyber Fusion Hotel website was built using the following technologies and tools:
+The StayHub Hotel website was built using the following technologies and tools:

 + **HTML:** The foundation of the website's structure and content.
 + **CSS:** For styling and making the website visually appealing.